AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

 Writing individual scanlines, tiles, and rectangles
 ---------------------------------------------------

-The simple example of Section `Image Output Made Simple`_ wrote an entire image with one call.
+The simple example of Section :ref:`sec-image-output-made-simple` wrote an entire image with one call.
 But sometimes you are generating output a little at a time and do not wish to retain the entire image in memory until it is time to write the file.
 OpenImageIO allows you to write images one scanline at a